laxmankrishnamurti/Backend/AWS/Module-03(AWS Services)/Section-05.md

 Note :- HVM gives better performance and uses latest hardware.

 <code>Use the the EC2 instance like a mini-computer and deploy your application using various tools like - Docker, Kubernetes...etc</code>

+## Use Putty client to connect with AWS-EC2 instance.
+In linux SSH client is pre-built so we don't need to install any type of interface software whcih is used to establish a connection with the EC2 instance.